 The College Business Manager can provide information and assist with all financial matters, and may be contacted on 6332 2500.

-Instrumental music tuition is not part of the Student Bursary programme as music tutors need to be paid in addition to class teachers.
+Instrumental music tuition is not part of the Aboriginal Student Bursary as music tutors need to be paid in addition to class teachers.
 Instrumental music tuition is an additional item and is available at $64.00 per hour.

 Corpus Christi College understands Aboriginal students may experience some cultural isolation and may also require extra academic assistance.
 To make the transition easier for Aboriginal students, the following support mechanisms will be offered: